 We must focus on mental health prevention

-It’s still the case that when many people think of mental health, they think of mental illness – of acute conditions that need expert help.
-But we all have mental health, all the time, and it fluctuates, just like our physical health.
+It’s still the case that when many people think of mental health, they think of mental illness, of acute conditions that need expert help.
+But we all have mental health, all of the time, and it fluctuates, just like our physical health.

 We must change how we see mental health

-Seeing pain, hearing people’s stories, and holding distress has not been something we’ve been traditionally good at – but it’s something we’ve all done in relation to the pandemic and there are signs that this might be helping change attitudes and behaviours around mental health.
-Perhaps this might help us to make the progress needed to reduce the number of people who die by suicide each year, and suicide remains the leading killer of men under 50.
+Seeing the pain, hearing people’s stories and holding distress has not been something we’ve been traditionally good at.
+But it’s something we’ve all done in relation to the pandemic and there are signs that this might be helping change attitudes and behaviours around mental health.
+Perhaps this might help us to make the progress needed to reduce the number of people who die by suicide each year, as suicide remains the leading killer of men under 50.

 The mental health system has struggled

-As a charity chief executive sitting on government bodies, I see the system struggling to respond to the level of demand on services, and unable to pivot to provide the resources and integrated action needed for coordinated, community-based preventative support.
+As a charity chief executive sitting on government bodies, I see the system struggling to respond to the level of demand for services and being unable to pivot to provide the resources and integrated action needed for coordinated community-based preventative support.